Home Independent Page 3

 Independent government agencies are established through separate statutes passed by the United States Congress; each respective statutory grant of authority will define the goals or mission that the agency must work towards, in addition to the substantive areas, if applicable, over which the Independent Agency may have the power of rulemaking.
 These agency regulations, when enforced, maintain the power of federal law.

-The following details outline the administration of the Environmental Protection Agency:
+The following details outline the administration of the Commodity Futures Trading Commission: